We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Super Retail Group's is 1.6229.
-This would suggest that Super Retail Group's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Super Retail Group's is 1.2002.
+This would suggest that Super Retail Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Super Retail Group overview